-Ricardo uses online training for its 'lunch and learn' events; short training courses held in-house over lunch breaks, which are recorded and shared lunch for the physical attendees and then many others join remotely via Skype.
+Ricardo uses online training for its 'lunch and learn' events; short training courses held in-house over lunch breaks, which are recorded and shared online

-"We run a minimum of these once a month, where subject matter experts from the business deliver 60- to 90-minute long talks," says Oonagh McPhillips, head of organisational development at Ricardo.
-"We have a room for the event, bring in events with colleagues, leading to more people going on to the system later to watch them."
+"We run a minimum of these once a month. where subject matter experts from the business deliver 60- to 90-minute long talks," says Oonagh McPhillips, head of organisational development at Ricardo.
+"We have a room for the event, bring in